Astral1119/sheets-wiki-data/archive/Classic LAMBDA UDTs.md

   - archive
   - technique
 ---
 This post details the first LAMBDA UDT scheme.
-This version is no longer best practice due to inefficient field access that counted against the [calculation limits](https://sheets.wiki/calculation-limits/).
+This version is no longer best practice due to inefficient field access that counted against the [[calculation limits]].
 However, I've opted to archive the old article as a blog post.
-See the main [LAMBDA UDT](https://sheets.wiki/lambda-udts/) page for up-to-date information.
+See the main [[LAMBDA UDT]] page for up-to-date information.

-LAMBDA UDTs use [LAMBDA](https://sheets.wiki/lambda/) to define a custom data type.
+LAMBDA UDTs use [[LAMBDA]] to define a custom data type.
 They emulate the [object-oriented programming paradigm](https://en.wikipedia.org/wiki/Object-oriented_programming), where UDTs consist of [fields](https://en.wikipedia.org/wiki/Field_(computer_science)) and [methods](https://en.wikipedia.org/wiki/Method_(computer_programming)).
 These types take the form:

 ```gse
 lambda(m,m(a,b...))
 ```

 Data is [encapsulated](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) inside a number of user-defined fields, listed as `a,b...` in the expression above.
-These fields can contain any data types, including ranges, [arrays](https://sheets.wiki/arrays/), and lambda terms.
+These fields can contain any data types, including ranges, [[array|arrays]], and lambda terms.
 In other words, they allow the user to define collections of different kinds of data that can be used as both input and output for user-defined functions.

 UDTs must be [instantiated](https://en.wikipedia.org/wiki/Instance_(computer_science)) and provided data for each field to be operated on.
 LAMBDA UDTs can be instantiated manually or via constructor: